uivlis/conditional-tokens/source/pm-trading-ui.md

 ## Setup

 Run `npm i` to install all dependencies.
-Now you can already start the application like such: `NODE_ENV=development npm start` and it will run a local webpack server that you can test on.
+Now you can already start the application like such: `NODE_ENV=development npm start` and it will run a local webpack server on which you can test.

 In order to build a production version, run `NODE_ENV=production npm build` and it will create a `/dist` folder that will be filled with a minified and bundled interface application.